Interventional Radiology Author Guidelines (ver3-2-3. 2018.12)

-nterventional Radiology publishes original manuscripts dealing with clinical investigations, basic research and case reports in all aspects of interventional radiology, in English.
-The journal welcomes submission of original research, technical notes, case reports, review articles and pictorial essays.
+Interventional Radiology, an official journal of the Japanese Society of Interventional Radiology, publishes original manuscripts dealing with clinical investigations, basic research and case reports in all aspects of interventional radiology, in English.
+The Journal welcomes submission of original research, technical notes, case reports, review articles and pictorial essays.
+The Journal is published three times a year.

 PEER REVIEW PROCESS